What are Uterine Fibroids?

 How is this procedure performed?

-Uterine Fibroid Embolization is performed at ECCO Medical’s endovascular clinic.
+UFE is performed at ECCO Medical’s endovascular clinic.
 It is done as an outpatient.
 Patients do not need general anesthesia for this procedure.
 We use moderate sedation to keep patients comfortable throughout the treatment.
 It typically takes about 1-1.5 hours, with an hour of recovery afterwards.

 A needle is inserted into an artery in the left wrist using ultrasound-guidance to progress with the Uterine artery embolization procedure.
 A tiny wire is then threaded through that needle into the artery under X-ray guidance.
 That wire is then maneuvered down to the pelvis.
 Dye that can be seen on X-ray is injected into the pelvic arteries to identify the uterine artery.
 The wire is then advanced into the uterine artery.
 A tiny, specialized tube called a microcatheter is then advanced over the wire into the artery.
 Uterine artery embolization is then performed by injecting tiny beads into the vessels feeding the fibroids.
 These beads clump together and lodge in the capillary beds of the fibroids, cutting off their blood supply and causing them to shrink or disappear altogether.